wasawuu/mfc-node/README.md

 On March 23, MFC deployed a number of changes to support __OBS Studio__ and higher resolution (720p or 1080p) streams.
 RTMP versions of these streams can now be recorded with a regular `rtmpdump` without a necessity to have a patched version.

-Because of these changes all RTMP support was moved out to its own script `main-rtmp-hd.js`.
+Because of these changes all RTMP support was moved out to its own script `main-rtmp.js`.

 If you want to record HLS streams (old and new) you will have to use `main.js` script.

-If you want to record only new RTMP streams you will have to use `main-rtmp-hd.js` script.
+If you want to record RTMP streams you will have to use `main-rtmp.js` script.
+You will require to have "patched" version of `rtmpdump` to be able to record any stream, otherwise you will be limited by new HD streams only.

-Note: There is no guarantee that new screams will work well with proxyServer, therefore `proxyServer` parameter was removed from the `config.yml`.
+Note: There is no guarantee that new screams will work well with proxyServer, therefore `proxyServer` parameter was removed from config files.
 However, no one stops you from playing around and makes your own tests.

-Note: For all who uses "patched" version of `rtmpdump`, I'm working on `rtmpdump` to support both old and new streams.
-As for now, this version of the scripts does not work with "patched" `rtmpdump`.
-If you want to record everything in RTMP you will have to run two instances of the script:
-- the old one with "patched" `rtmdump` (for old streams)
-- the new `main-rtmp-hd.js` with the regular `rtmpdump` (for new streams)

 mfc-node
 ==========